-EVST 280 Environmental Analysis.
 Cross-listed as CHEM 280.

-EVST 497 Senior Seminar

-A capstone experience involving common readings, research methods and both written and oral presentation of independent research.
+Prerequisite: CHEM 240 or consent of instructor.
+EVST 497 Senior Seminar (W2) [UR] A capstone experience involving common readings, research methods and both written and oral presentation of independent research.
 Oral presentation and defense of research functions as the senior comprehensive exam.
-No Credit.
 Prerequisite: senior standing.

-EVST 498 Environmental Internship

-Provides opportunity for students to engage in an applied field experience.
+EVST 498 Environmental Internship Provides opportunity for students to engage in an applied field experience.
 Focus of internship to be determined by the student's Environmental Studies emphasis.
 Internship must be approved in advance by Environmental Studies faculty.
+No credit.
 Prerequisite: junior or senior standing.

-FILM STUDIES

-Professor Boehm Associate Professor Miller Assistant Professors Goldberg, Kosiorek, Leitz, McKim (chair), Stuber, and Tettlebaum

-The film studies program provides students the opportunity to study the formal components of cinema (e.g. narrative, cinematography, editing, mise-en-scene, and sound) within aesthetic, ethical, cultural, socio-political, and historical contexts.
+FILM STUDIES Professor Boehm Associate Professors Goldberg and Miller Assistant Professors Kosiorek, Leitz, McKim (chair), Stuber, and Tettlebaum The film studies program provides students the opportunity to study the formal components of cinema (e.g. narrative, cinematography, editing, mise-en-scene, and sound) within aesthetic, ethical, cultural, socio-political, and historical contexts.
 Within these frameworks, study of film enhances not only students' perceptual sensitivity to the cinematic medium but also their analytical sophistication regarding cinema's changing role in the world.
+MINOR 6 courses distributed as follows: